joshcawthorne/Garry-Monk-Bot-Version-2/README.md

 # Can I play with it?

 Sure!
-To view the tweet's it generates, visit https://twitter.com/garrymonkbot.
+To view the tweets it generates, visit https://twitter.com/garrymonkbot.
 (Please note, version 2 is not live on Twitter yet!)

 Alternatively, visit the emulator at https://joshcawthorne.github.io/Garry-Monk-Bot-Version-2/ to generate your own tweets.